 Read summaries of the fundamental and applied research efforts that will take place at Princeton.

-As part of the American Recovery and Reinvestment Act (ARRA), Princeton University has received more than $28 million in research funding from the Air Force Office of Scientific Research, the U.S. Department of Energy, the National Institutes of Health and the National Science Foundation.
+As part of the American Recovery and Reinvestment Act (ARRA), Princeton University has received more than $21 million in research funding from the Air Force Office of Scientific Research, the National Institutes of Health and the National Science Foundation.

-The Recovery Act grants will fund more than 70 projects in wide-ranging fields, including energy, mathematics, engineering, meteorology, computer science, politics and neuroscience.
-These awards include grants received by two scientists as part of the Department of Energy's new Early Career Research Program.
-Additional awards will be announced over the next several months.
+The grants will fund some 50 projects in wide-ranging fields, including energy, mathematics, engineering, meteorology, computer science, politics and neuroscience.
+More awards will be announced over the next several months.

 • a molecular biologist who will use the award to characterize the genetic basis of antibiotic resistance in E. coli bacteria.
 This increased understanding could provide guidance for the development of new drugs and therapeutic regimes.